bugarin10/rd278-w8-rust/README.md

 <img src="https://github.com/bugarin10/rd278-w8-rust/blob/main/static/rust.png" />

-As we can see Python used 30% more memory than rust, however, rust ran in a tenth of the time that python did.
+As we can see Rust used 30% more memory than Python, however, it ran in a tenth of the time that python did.